siruma/DS-group-project/README.md

   <br>O X O
   <br>X O X

-In this example, player with marker X would be the winner for getting 3 X's in a row diagonally.
+In this example, the player with marker X would be the winner for getting 3 X's in a row diagonally.

 <figure>
     <img src="assets/images/tictactoe.png"
          alt="tic-tac-toe" width="900" height="300">
     <figcaption>Example game</figcaption>
 </figure>

-This project uses a python implementation of tic-tac-toa to demonstrate a client-server structure.
-Clients can connect to the server as authorised “players”, which then take turns updating data (game status) on the server.
+This project uses a Python implementation of tic-tac-toa to demonstrate a client-server structure.
+Clients can connect to the server as authorised “players, " which then take turns updating the server's data (game status).
-There is only one game of tic-tac-toe ongoing at the server at any given time.
+Only one tic-tac-toe game is ongoing on the server at any given time.